Author: Claire Jarvis

 The summer is also when new STEM graduates enter the workforce for the first time, giving hiring managers the opportunity to focus on filling entry level positions.

-Companies can also use the summer lull to experiment with new hiring strategies and revamp their professional social media accounts and recruitment webpages.
+Companies can also use a summer slowdown to experiment with new hiring strategies and revamp their professional social media accounts and recruitment webpages.
 This is also the time to improve the candidate’s recruitment process experience, since the process itself plays an important role in the jobseeker’s decision to work for a particular company.

 Need to fill technical roles at your startup?
 For many years Sci.bio has matched the best biotech candidates to the job.
 Contact us to learn how we can help you.